 You need to choose a unique domain name for the new instance, so that requests are routed to the appropriate instance of the product.
 You can create the stacks in each region using the same templates.
-Stack names are not required to be unique across regions, so you can use the same stack name and parameter stack name in each region, if you prefer.
-We do recommend that instead of using the same parameter template for each region, you log into the Configuration Broker and create a new Tenant Security Proxy (TSP) for the installation in each region.
-When you download the template files, the parameters template contains new values, including new secret keys for encryption and signing.
-There is not a problem using the same parameter template for stacks in multiple regions, but generating a new parameter template gives you additional revocation and audit flexibility.
+Stack names are not required to be unique across regions, so you can use the same stack name in each region, if you prefer.
+We do recommend that instead of using the same TSP Configuration file for each region, you log into the Configuration Broker and create a new Tenant Security Proxy (TSP) for the installation in each region.
+When you download the deployment files, the TSP Config file contains new values, including new secret keys for encryption and signing.
+There is not a problem using the same TSP configuration for stacks in multiple regions, but generating a new configuration gives you additional revocation and audit flexibility.
 The deployment template is identical for each new TSP, so you can create a stack using that template as often as desired.

 We generated the CloudFormation deployment template with the goal of making it easy to create an instance of SaaS Shield CMK for Amazon S3 for testing.
 To simplify the installation, we minimized the number of available choices and configuration options.
 After you have worked with the test system and are ready to move toward a production installation, you will probably want to make different choices in your configuration.
 Some likely adjustments include replacing the test bucket and the test user to access that bucket with the actual buckets and users you will want for production.